 So I pull up the WSL bash prompt and throw down: find . -type f | sort -k 1.13 -n

-This finds all the file-type entries under the current directory and pipes the result into sort
+This finds all the file-type entries under the current directory and pipes the result into sort.
+The -k argument basically says to sort on the 13th column, and -n specifies a numeric sort.

-This gave a pretty clear arrangement: SFrce0rjUjNjdeX5XzFUX1BSNdFUX1NPN2V9
+This gave a pretty clear arrangement: SFrce0rjUjNjdeX5XzFUX1BSNdFUX1NPN2V9.
+NICE!

 While this wasn’t the flag, of course, it seemed like a solid lead into a second phase.

 So I pull up CyberChef and start messing around with it.
-I go through the usual transformations I try, and Base64 immediately catches my eye: HZÜ{JãR3cuåù_1T_PR5ÑT_SO7e}
+I go through the usual transformations I try, and Base64 immediately catches my eye: HZÜ{JãR3cuåù_1T_PR5ÑT_SO7e}.

-.
+It’s so painfully close to what I’m looking for.
+You can SEE the skeleton of a legit Hack the Box flag: HTB{xxx_xxx_xxx_xxx}.
 You can see the curly braces, and the underscores, and even the opening “H”.
 Presumably some of the other letters are correct as well, but you can’t know that yet, of course.

 So I went down some weird rabbit holes.
-The hashid
+The hashid tool thought it was BigCrypt:

 Everything I tried wound up being big time wasters.